lemosotavio25/amazon-scraper/README.md

    Open your web browser and go to http://localhost:8080 to access the frontend.

+   OR

+Simply open the index.html file directly.

-3. Enter a keyword in the input field and click the "Search" button to initiate the scraping process.
+4. Enter a keyword in the input field and click the "Search" button to initiate the scraping process.

 ## Contributing